MicrosoftDocs/azure-ai-docs/articles/ai-studio/reference/region-support.md

 ### Azure Government regions

-Azure AI Studio is currently not available in Azure Government regions or air-gap regions.
+Azure AI Foundry is currently not available in Azure Government regions or air-gap regions.

 ## Azure OpenAI

 For information on the availability of Azure OpenAI models, see [Azure OpenAI Model summary table and region availability](../../ai-services/openai/concepts/models.md#model-summary-table-and-region-availability).

 > [!NOTE]
-> Some models might not be available within the AI Studio model catalog.
+> Some models might not be available within the AI Foundry model catalog.

 For more information, see [Azure OpenAI quotas and limits](/azure/ai-services/openai/quotas-limits).